-- Under the Software License and Support Agreement: SAP and/or its Subprocessors provide support when a Customer submits a support ticket because the Software is not available or not working as expected.
-They answer phone calls and perform basic troubleshooting, and handles support tickets in a tracking system - under the applicable Services Agreement for Professional Services: SAP and/or its Subprocessors provide Services subject to the Order Form Services and the applicable Scope Document.
+SAP SE Affiliates provide support when a Customer submits a support ticket because the Cloud Service is not available or not working as expected for some or all Authorized Users.
+SAP answers phones and performs basic troubleshooting, and handles support tickets in a tracking system that is separate from the production instance of the Cloud Service.